Tacoma Elks Lodge 174

 History of the Old Elks Temple on Broadway

 1915-16: The Tacoma Elks build an opulent, grand new “temple,” together with the Spanish Steps, located between Broadway and Commerce streets, across from what then was City Hall and the Northern Pacific Railroad headquarters––a most prominent site known as the Point of Power.
-The Elks hold the grand opening of the new temple in February 1916.
+The Elks held the grand opening of the new temple in February 1916.

-1937 & 1940: Two additions are constructed on the west side of the original structure to house a new kitchen, handball courts and bowling alley.
+1937 & 1940: Two additions are constructed on the west side of the original structure, to house a new kitchen, handball courts, and bowling alley.

 From <https://www.mcmenamins.com/elks-temple/discover/history>